in

 Which is Better Aluminum or Steel for Outdoor Furniture?

 It depends on your type of patio and needs as each material has its strengths and weaknesses.
-If you want an affordable yet durable option, aluminum patio furniture is a great choice.
-Finish your aluminum patio furniture with a powder coating to add strength and durability.
+If you want an affordable yet durable option, aluminum is a great choice.
+Finish the surface with a powder coating to add strength and durability.

-If heat or cold retention is your concern with steel furniture, choose to have it under a shade or add cushions and padding on your metal outdoor furniture.
+If heat or cold retention is your concern with steel, choose to have it under a shade or add cushions and padding to your metal seats.

 Does Cast Aluminum Rust?

 Cast aluminum won’t rust because of its solid structure.
 As the term implies, melted aluminum is poured into a cast which then solidifies into the shape of its mold.
-There is patio furniture made from metal tubes which compared to cast aluminum can easily rust with a substandard coating.
+There are some products made from metal tubes which compared to cast aluminum can easily rust with a substandard coating.

 Does Powder Coated Steel Rust?

 Powder-coated steel won’t rust as long as properly prepared before a full coat is applied.
-It is also important to have a quality coating to prevent air or moisture to seep through the coating.
+It is also important to have a quality coating to prevent air or moisture from seeping through the coating.

 There is a curing period for each layer of powder coat to make it more permeable and prevent cracks on the surface coat.